 Bonus Tip: You can place Ashes of War on your Fingerprint Stone Shield allowing you to gain Elemental Resistance as well!

 However, since most bosses in Elden Ring primarily deal Physical damage with a few instances of Elemental damage spread out here and there, you’ll be all set to make the most out of it.
 With the advent of Update 1.03, and the removal of SNAF from the meta, you’ll see more of the Stone Shield as its primary weakness (at least when not upgraded), Elemental damage is on its way out.

 Since the Shield is an integral part of the build and finding it can feel particularly infuriating, here’s how you can do so.
 Before you proceed, you must have defeated Morgott, the Omen King.

 - Head to the Subterranean Shunning-Grounds

 - After doing so, head Westwards and climb the pipe

-- After doing so, head towards the lower tunnels and move towards the eastern Sewer
+- After doing so, head toward the lower tunnels and move toward the eastern Sewer

 - Hit the altar behind the chest, revealing a secret passage

 - With some platforming, you’ll need to navigate towards the bodies found towards the bottom until you see the shield to the left.